 A. Run the Vacant Position Report for your department(s) and select a vacant regular or temporary position, based on your needs.
-If there are no suitable positions, contact the HR Business Partner for your area who will provide a number from HR's inactive position pool.
+If there are no suitable positions, please submit a PMF form through the Sharepoint workflow.

 Q. How does a Working Title differ from a Job Code or Job Title?

 A. The Working title is designed to more accurately reflect actual job duties as opposed to the state's Job Code and Title.
 For exempt, a Job Code of 002800 is a Job Title of Senior Coordinator.
 A Working Title might be "Fiscal Affairs Senior Coordinator" as opposed to "Research Senior Coordinator".

 Q. If multiple changes are being made on a HRIS form, how do I choose the right Action/Reason code?